Skip to main content

 • get-results: Fetch the complete scan output (vulnerabilities, tools scanned, scan metadata) once the job is completed.

-• list-scans: List scan jobs across both scan types with filters for visibility, status, repo name, and pagination.
+• list-scans: List scan jobs across both scan types with filters for visibility, status, repo name, and opaque cursor pagination (see Pagination below).

 Public vs. Private Scans